 This was my worst nightmare: Investing in a foreign land where my property was taken at the whim of local officials.
 You may have worried about similar things happening to you.

 Does this mean that investing in overseas real estate is too dangerous?
-No. It simply means that you need to have a strategy to manage your risk.
+No. It simply means that you need to have a strategy in place to manage your risk.
 Here are five tips I recommend for investors considering an overseas purchase.

 1. Follow The Well-Traveled Path